 The WTCS consists of sixteen technical college districts, each responsible for providing educational programs and services through the operation of technical colleges.
-Fifty campuses and numerous outreach centers operated by the technical colleges make up Wisconsin's technical education delivery system responsible for meeting the needs, interests and abilities of students and the needs of the labor market.
+Fifty-one campuses and numerous outreach centers operated by the technical colleges make up Wisconsin's technical education delivery system responsible for meeting the needs, interests and abilities of students and the needs of the labor market.

-Each year the WTCS serves over 300,000 state residents.
-Students may enroll in over 300 programs leading to employment in areas such as agriculture, business, health sciences, information technology, manufacturing, or public safety and security.
+Each year the WTCS typically serves close to 250,000 state residents.
+Students may enroll in over 500 programs leading to employment in areas such as agriculture, business, health sciences, information technology, manufacturing, or public safety and security.
 Technical colleges offer two-year programs leading to an associate degree, one- and two-year technical diplomas, short-term diplomas, certificates and related instruction for apprentices.
-The first two years of instruction in liberal arts leading to a baccalaureate degree are also offered at Chippewa Valley Technical College, Madison College, Milwaukee Area Technical College, Nicolet Area Technical College and Western Technical College.
+The first two years of instruction in liberal arts leading to a baccalaureate degree are also offered at Chippewa Valley Technical College, Madison College, Milwaukee Area Technical College, Nicolet Area Technical College, Wisconsin Indianhead Technical College and Western Technical College.
 In addition, each technical college district provides basic literacy instruction through Adult Basic Education programs, high school completion or equivalency programs, and instruction in English language learning.